stavralf/House-Rent-Estimation-in-Copenhagen/README.md

 ## About
 We collect information from a popular Housing Portal in Copenhagen.
 Then, we build a linear regression model which incorporates various apartment traits and finally provides an estimation of the expected monthly rent.
 Variables selected for the performing predictions are: Size, Neighborhood, Number of Rooms, Balcony.
-Given that, our model is able to provide an estimation for the expected apartment rent, while grasping into consideration the majority of the advertised apartments for rent in Copenhagen.
+Given that, our model is able to provide an estimation for the expected apartment rent while grasping into consideration the majority of the advertised apartments for rent in Copenhagen.

 ## Overview